 Anyway, on to these gorgeous little pancakes made with swiss chard.

-They are our selected recipe for today’s French Fridays with Dorie group.
 Let me tell you these are some lovely pancakes as a side dish or a light meal.
 A great way to eat your greens.

 Looking through my posted recipes, it turns out I have very few pancake recipes.